monkeywithacupcake/stuffimade/README.md

 ### Simply Weather
 I built this based on a Free Code Camp project.
 Using Locations and FCC Weather API - Also has a few suggestions based on the weather returned and time of day.
 [Simply Weather](https://codepen.io/jessachandler/pen/qjeWRM)

+## Gists
+Gists are a great way to stash code and probably never look at it again.
+### [Encourage Me](https://gist.github.com/monkeywithacupcake/619664e95468fb59360555e0f79a9ed7) - Random string in shell
+### [Catch Phrase Maker](https://gist.github.com/monkeywithacupcake/9e0092733302668b2a4adbbfb1d35748) - Makes an image with a catchphrase, requires ImageMagick